Anal Glands Problems in Bulldogs and French Bulldogs

 - INFLAMED (Sacculitis): a complicated form of impaction (redness, swelling, pain)

-- ABSCESS: infected, inflamed anal gland that can abscess and rupture (open wound)
+- ABSCESS: an infected, inflamed anal gland that can abscess and rupture (open wound)

-- TUMOR: on the rare occasion, the sac can become cancerous
+- TUMOR: On the rare occasions, the sac can become cancerous

 Bulldog anal gland impaction is the most common anal gland problem seen by the veterinary team.